-A temporary faculty member shall be entitled to be converted to regular status where the temporary faculty member has worked not less than two consecutive academic years immediately preceding regularization with an annual workload of fifty percent (50%) or greater with work in each of the fall and spring semesters in each of those two consecutive academic years, provided:
+A temporary faculty member shall be entitled to be converted to regular status where the temporary faculty member has worked not less than two consecutive academic years immediately preceding regularization with an annual workload of fifty percent (50%) or greater with work in each of the at least two semesters (fFall, and sSpring, or Intersession) semesters in each of those two consecutive academic years, provided:

-- a) There is a reasonable expectation of ongoing employment for which the temporary faculty member is deemed qualified pursuant to (c) below at a workload of not less than fifty percent (50%) of an annual full-time workload with work in each of the fall and spring semesters in the next academic year; - b) The evaluations, if any, of the faculty member during the two consecutive academic years immediately preceding regularization have all been deemed satisfactory.
+- a) There is a reasonable expectation of ongoing employment for which the temporary faculty member is deemed qualified pursuant to (c) below at a workload of not less than fifty percent (50%) of an annual full-time workload with work in each of the at least two semesters (fFall, and sSpring, or Intersession) semesters in the next academic year; - b) The evaluations of the faculty member during the two consecutive academic years immediately preceding regularization have been deemed satisfactory.
 An employee will be deemed to have received a satisfactory evaluation if one has not been performed. - c) A duly constituted selection committee (Article 6.4.1.6), in the applicable seniority group(s), deems the faculty member qualified for the work available.